Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 Consumer watchdog groups want any big move done with transparency.

-"Anything PG&E wants to propose should be done in an open, public manner and include a comprehensive, coherent wildfire mitigation strategy," says Mark Toney, the executive director of The Utility Reform Network (TURN).
+"Anything PG&E wants to propose should be done in an open, public manner and include a comprehensive, coherent wildfire mitigation strategy," says Mark Toney, the executive director of The Utility Reform Network.

 There is widespread anger in the state over PG&E's shoddy safety record.
-Protests broke out at recent public oversight meetings and at the company's San Francisco headquarters, where environmentalists and activists read the names of the more than 100 people who died in the combined Camp Fire and last year's wildfires in Napa and Sonoma counties.
-At one customer service center the company has installed new bullet-proof glass.
+Protests broke out at recent public oversight meetings and at the company's San Francisco headquarters, where environmentalists and activists read the names of the more than 100 people combined who died in the Camp Fire and 2017's wildfires in Napa and Sonoma counties.
+At one customer service center, the company has installed bulletproof glass.

 'Serious safety problems'

-In late December, state regulators said they are considering several proposals in response to ongoing concerns about the utility's role in a deadly gas explosion in 2010 and in the more recent wildfires.
+In late December, state regulators said they were considering several proposals in response to ongoing concerns about the utility's role in a deadly gas explosion in 2010 and in the more recent wildfires.

 "PG&E has had serious safety problems with both its gas and electric operations for many years," the California Public Utilities Commission said in a statement.

-Possible changes put forth by the commission include splitting up the gas and electric divisions, and either making the company a public utility or making the company's return on equity contingent on safety performance.
+Possible changes put forth by the commission include splitting up the gas and electric divisions and either making the company a public utility or making the company's return on equity contingent on safety performance.

 "We must be careful and practical," the commission's president, Michael Picker, said in a statement last month.
 "This process will be like repairing a jetliner while it's in flight.
 Crashing a plane to make it safer isn't good for the passengers."